swayanshree07-gif/Cyborg-Summer-Tasks/README.md

 ### Task1A-b

 Developed a video-based tracking system using OpenCV to detect and follow a moving green object, while counting its collisions with all four walls of the arena using frame-by-frame motion analysis.

+## Task2

+### Task2A

+Calibrates the camera to remove lens distortion and accurately estimate the 3D position of ArUco markers using pose estimation.

+### Task2B

+Transforms an angled arena image into a top-down bird’s-eye view and maps the robot’s position from pixels to real-world coordinates.